 Accessibility and accommodations: Students with diverse learning styles and needs are welcome in this course.
 If you have a disability/health consideration that may require course format accommodation, please feel free to approach Dr. Bryce to discuss your needs.
-If you require accommodations for a disability, or have accessibility concerns about the course, the classroom or course materials, please contact the Access Resource Centre for Students with Disabilities at firstname.lastname@example.org (http://www.unbc.ca/access-resource-centre/contact).
+If you require accommodations for a disability, or have accessibility concerns about the course, the classroom, or course materials, please contact Dr. Bryce or the Access Resource Centre for Students with Disabilities at firstname.lastname@example.org (http://www.unbc.ca/access-resource-centre/contact).

 Student conduct: The University of Northern British Columbia is an academic community whose purpose is to search for knowledge through teaching, research, and the free exchange of ideas.
 As such, UNBC is committed to developing among its members an enduring sense of community rooted in a working and learning environment which emphasizes mutual respect and tolerance and which is free from discrimination, harassment, disruptive behaviour, and violence.
 The members of the UNBC community include students, faculty, staff, administrators, governors, senators, and, in certain contexts, visitors.
 In order for the members of the university community to participate fully and effectively in the university’s purpose, certain standards of conduct must be recognized and respected.
 The university’s policy and procedures involving disruptive and/or harassing behaviour by students in academic situations is available on this website: http://www.unbc.ca/calendar/undergraduate/regulations